nkhil/clothing-retail-react-app/README.md

 I've also used [Gitmoji](https://gitmoji.carloscuesta.me/) to select few commits (for eg: new features or new dependencies) to keep them distinct and easily recognisable.

-## Git strategy
+## Git branching approach

-I worked on the master branch to create a working 'hello world' react app.
-After that, I created a `dev` branch, and every feature was developed on its own branch followed by a pull request to merge into `dev` and subsequently into `master`.
-Once merged, older branches were then deleted.
+I worked on the master branch to create a working 'hello world' react app that loads mock product data (supplied in the requirements) into the application state (`App.state.products`).

+Following that, all work is carried out on the `dev` branch, and every feature was developed on its own branch followed by a pull request to merge into `dev` and subsequently into `master`.
+Once merged, branches are deleted.

 ## Styling